Jamie Madrox: Mutant Town

 After the fall of the X-Corporation, Jamie Madrox begins working as a private detective in the "Mutant Town" area of New York, along with former X-Factor teammates Wolfsbane and Strong Guy.
 In the passing time, Madrox has been sending out his duplicates to lead lives of their own.
-Among these dupes are a Shaolin monk and an Olympic Gymnast.
-By this point, his powers are developed to such an extent that any dupe who gains sufficient skills can pass its knowledge on to Jamie, giving him a wide variety of training instantly.
+Among these dupes are a Shaolin monk and an Olympic gymnast.
+By this point, his powers are developed to such an extent that any dupe who gains sufficient skills can pass their knowledge to Jamie, giving him a wide variety of training instantly.

-The side effect of excessive withdrawal from absorbing the duplicates leads him to gain their new personalities as well, which gives him a form of dissociative identity disorder, in which any new dupes may spontaneously generate any individual personality aspect of Jamie Prime, making them unpredicatible, as they more often than not disobey his orders or manifest as personalities that are too volatile or meek.
+The side effect of excessive withdrawal from absorbing the duplicates leads him to gain their new personalities as well, which gives him a form of dissociative identity disorder, in which any new dupes may spontaneously generate any individual personality aspect of Jamie Prime, making them unpredictable, as they more often than not disobey his orders or manifest as personalities that are too volatile or meek.

-It is during this period that he encounters an assassin named Clay who has the same powers as Jamie.
-Although killed after telling Jamie that the Multiple Man has no idea what he truly is, Clay would come back later.